nomi30701/yolo-multi-task-onnxruntime-web/README.md

 ### Step 3: Update class definitions

+You have two options to define class labels for your custom model:

+#### Option 1: Use the built-in class editor

+1. Click the **Add Classes.json** button in the web interface
+2. Upload your custom `classes.json` file OR
+3. Use the default COCO classes by selecting "Use Default Classes"

+#### Option 2: Manually update the classes file

 Update the `src/utils/yolo_classes.json` file with the class names that your custom model uses.
 This file should contain a dict of strings representing the class labels.

 For example: